 Faculty and Staff Queer Alliance

 Faculty and Staff Queer Alliance (FASQA) is comprised of MICA staff and faculty members that meet on a regular basis for event-planning, fundraising, networking, and socializing.
-We also serve in a mentor-capacity to the students and the lesbian, gay, bisexual, and transgender (LGBT) community at MICA; having many collaborations with MIQA, the LGBT student organization for undergraduate students.
-Broad goals include outreach, awareness, advocacy, and LGBTQ scholarship.
+We also serve in a mentor-capacity to the students and the lesbian, gay, bisexual, transgender, and queer (LGBTQ+) community at MICA; having many collaborations with MIQA, the LGBTQ+ student organization for undergraduate students.
+Broad goals include outreach, awareness, advocacy, and LGBTQ+ scholarship.

 FASQA meets on a monthly basis.
-If you're interested in joining us for the next meeting, email us at FASQA@mica.edu to join the listserve.
+If you're interested in joining us for the next meeting, email us at FASQA@mica.edu to join the email list.
 You'll then get information about upcoming meetings, events, etc.

-The FASQA Award was created by MICA's Faculty and Staff Queer Alliance (FASQA) to recognize student achievement and contributions to the LGBTQI community.
-While all MICA students are eligible to apply for the award, preference will be given to applicants who identify as LGBTQ.
-Two prizes will be awarded for the 2017-2018 academic year: one $500 prize will be awarded to a student with demonstrated financial need and one $500 prize will be awarded to a student who demonstrates involvement with and/or commitment to the LGBTQ community and issues, regardless of financial need.
+The FASQA Award was created by MICA's Faculty and Staff Queer Alliance (FASQA) to recognize student achievement and contributions to the LGBTQ+ community.
+While all MICA students are eligible to apply for the award, preference will be given to applicants who identify as LGBTQ+.
+Three prizes will be awarded for the 2019-2020 academic year: two $500 prize will be awarded to students with demonstrated financial need and one $500 prize will be awarded to a student who demonstrates involvement with and/or commitment to the LGBTQ+ community and issues, regardless of financial need.

 MICA Safe Zone Training